Sask. ordering its own vaccine doses 'not off the table': Moe | CBC News

 NDP says province playing politics with vaccine priority list

-After Manitoba bypassed Ottawa to purchase its own doses of COVID-19, Saskatchewan is weighing similar options.
+After Manitoba bypassed Ottawa to purchase its own doses of COVID-19 vaccine, Saskatchewan is weighing similar options.

 "It's not off the table for Saskatchewan," Premier Scott Moe said during a Thursday press conference.